Read these guidelines and click the acknowledgement at the bottom of the page to proceed.

 What We’re Doing to Keep You Safe:

-- Increasing cleaning and disinfecting, and providing substantial access to hand sanitizer, throughout our facility.
+- Maintaining cleaning and disinfecting protocols, and providing substantial access to hand sanitizer, throughout our facility.

 What We’re Asking of Our Guests: